Correia-jpv/fucking-awesome-angular/README.md

 * [ngx-fastboot](https://github.com/KernelPanic92/ngx-fastboot) - A dynamic configuration loader for Angular applications.
 It optimizes the startup performance by loading configurations in a separate chunk during compilation.
 * [nx-svg-loaders](https://github.com/ngeenx/nx-svg-loaders) - Angular, React, Svelte, Vue SVG loader/spinner collection.
 * [ngx-hover-preload](https://github.com/mgechev/ngx-hover-preload) - Preload Angular lazy-loaded routes on mouse over.
+* [skeletonizer](https://github.com/lukaVarga/skeletonizer) - A lightweight package that provides a simple way to create skeletonized views for your application.
+It has adapters for Vue and Angular and is highly customizable and easy to use.

 #### Loggers